2600hz/kazoo/applications/crossbar/doc/voicemail.md

 There are two methods for creating a new voicemail message - they differ in how you attach the media file.

-In the first method, you can create a voicemail document first in one request and then put the media file into document with second request using `/messages/{VM_MSG_ID}` API endpoint.
+In the first method, you can create a voicemail document first in one request and then put the media file into the document with a second request using `/messages/{VM_MSG_ID}` API endpoint.

 > PUT /v2/accounts/{ACCOUNT_ID}/vmboxes/{VM_BOX_ID}/messages